What to Expect at the Eating Disorders Center

 Next steps

 Your family will continue to meet regularly with your Eating Disorders Center team or medical provider for as long as needed.
 Family members have a vital role in your child’s recovery.
-Caregivers are involved in a portion of every visit for those under the age of 18.
+Caregivers are involved in a portion of every visit for their child under the age of 18.
 Your child will have opportunities to meet with their team 1-on-1 as fits them best.

 Additional resources

-: National Eating Disorders Association
+For families: National Eating Disorders Association

 For health care providers: International Association of Eating Disorders Professionals